 Speech, Language & Communication

 The ability to communicate is an essential skill for all children and young people.
-Communication is vital for children:
+Communication is vital for children and young people:

 - to make friends